Detecting gravitational lensing in hierarchical triples in galactic nuclei with space-borne gravitational-wave observatories: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

+We thank Kumar Shwetketu Virbhadra, Xilong Fan, and the anonymous referee for useful comments to this work.
 H.Y.\ acknowledges the support of the Sherman Fairchild Foundation.
 B.S.\ acknowledges support by the National Science Foundation Graduate Research Fellowship under Grant No.~DGE‐1745301.
 Research of Y.W.\ and Y.C.\ are supported by the Simons Foundation (Award Number 568762), the Brinson Foundation, and the National Science Foundation (Grants PHY--2011968, PHY--2011961 and PHY--1836809).